-There is nothing more soothing to a gardener’s ear, like a soft rainfall on the garden and an enjoyable walk-through after it stops.
+Nothing more soothing to a gardener’s ear like a soft rainfall on the garden and an enjoyable walk-through after it stops.
 The air feels cleaner, and the plants seem greener.
-Sometimes this much-wanted rain becomes a nightmare when heavy downpours and continuous overcast days wreak havoc in the garden.
+But, unfortunately, sometimes this much-wanted rain becomes a nightmare when heavy downpours and continuous overcast days wreak havoc in the garden.

 #1 Root Damage

 The fix for this problem is the initial setup of the garden.
-Make sure to provide your plants the proper growing environment.
+First, make sure to provide your plants with the proper growing environment.
 In general, well-draining soil is key to a happy garden.
 You can also use raised beds to avoid low ground and paddles.

 #2 Disease Galore